-The MMB programme expects to offer up to seven studentships to successful candidates who meet eligibility criteria (including English language requirements) for entry in October 2022.
+The MMB DTP programme expects to offer up to seven studentships to successful candidates who meet the eligibility criteria (including English language requirements) for entry in October 2024.
 Studentships include support for:

 - A generous maintenance stipend, provided over four years, and funded according to the MRC stipend scale